 If you can, it's a good idea to keep your little one's bedtime routine and night feeds as calm as possible.

 Try to use a night light and keep noise to a minimum.
 You can also use a sleep aid to play some soothing sounds or white noise to help settle them back to sleep when they've been fed.
 Once they're back asleep, maintain the subtle lighting and soft sounds.

-Try to keep your nappy-changing area well-stocked.
-If you can, change your little one’s nappy before you feed them so that you don’t wake them up too much afterwards.
-Remember that you only need to change them if they’ve done a poo, or their nappy is very wet and uncomfortable.
+Try to keep your diaper-changing area well-stocked.
+If you can, change your little one's diaper before you feed them so that you don't wake them up too much afterwards.
+Remember that you only need to change them if they've done a poo, or their diaper is very wet and uncomfortable.

 For the first six months, the safest place for your sleeping baby is in a cot or Moses basket.
 This should be in the same room as you.
 Keeping your little one close during the night is not only safe, convenient, and comforting for you both, but it also makes it easier for you to spot their early hunger cues.